 Things You Must Know About South African Braai

-We were in Cape Town 3 months a few years ago.
-It is still one of the highlights of our travels.
+We were in Cape Town for 3 months a few years ago.
+It is still one of the highlights of our 6 years of full-time travel.

 There are a few things that are synonymous with summer in Cape Town.
 One of them is Braai – the South African equivalent of barbecue.
 Everywhere you go in Cape Town you’ll come across the aroma of meat being cooked.
 Look around.
 In almost all gardens and outdoor areas you’ll see people hanging out and – usually with a beer or glass of wine in hand – cooking meat.
 Braai is something everyone does and is a very important cultural event for any visitor coming to Cape Town during the summer season.